Cr1s0/Shodan2CVE/README.md

 # Shodan2CVE

 The object of this script is to gather public vulnerabilities from IPs or domains, based on Shodan.
+The collected data includes IP, domain, CVE-ID, CVSS and risk (v3 and v2), provider and product affected.

 Although you can find some screenshots with examples, the available options are: